-Total volume of water required downstream 9600ML of Gowangardie Weir (irrigation and environment) Total volume diverted for irrigation 11000ML (from Lake Nillahcootie to Gowangardie Weir) Total flow from Lima and Hollands Creeks 1550ML percentages the flow are 20%, 40% and 60% below the minimum flow requirements is to illustrate the severity of the breach.
+Total volume of water required downstream 9600ML of Gowangardie Weir (irrigation and environment) Total volume diverted for irrigation 11000ML (from Lake Nillahcootie to Gowangardie Weir) Total flow from Lima and Hollands Creeks 1550 ML

 As for the water levels, we want to highlight that when y_B , y{LB} and y_C are below their setpoints, this does not mean that the water demands are not satisfied.
 This basically means the water has not yet been supplied from Lake Nillahcootie while the water has been drawn by the irrigators to satisfy the water demand.